luke-gru/riml/README.md

 ###=== Operator

-Oh no, not another of THOSE operators!
+Oh no, not another of __those__ operators!
 Well, this one is pretty sweet actually.
 In VimL, automatic type conversion can be a pain.
 For example:

     echo 4 ==# "4"